BetterRimworlds/Stargate/README.md

 * Made the Stargate research much more difficult to achieve.
 * The Off-world Gate will no longer allow outgoing travel.
 * The Off-world Gate now falls into ruin upon the first off-world recall.
+* The cost for constructing the Stargate has been greatly, and appropriately, increased.

 ## Contributors